-Mastering the Unpredictable: How Adaptive Case Management Will Revolutionize the Way That Knowledge Workers Get Things Done, Swenson;Meghan-Kiffer Press; 2010 (Amazon book) Has some really useful content but the book is about technology solutions to what I maintain is not a technology problem. in true IT fashion this book tries to solve ACM with tools - tools should always only have a supporting role.
+Mastering the Unpredictable: How Adaptive Case Management Will Revolutionize the Way That Knowledge Workers Get Things Done, Swenson;Meghan-Kiffer Press; 2010 (Amazon book) Has some really useful content: it taught me an immense amount about case management.
+But the book is about technology solutions to what I maintain is not a technology problem. in true IT fashion this book tries to solve ACM with tools - tools should always only have a supporting role.
 (Nor is it terribly well edited: more a collection of essays)

 Wikipedia on Advanced case management (not terribly good)